jburwell/gradle-javarepl-plugin/README.md

 # Running

 Normally, Gradle will attempt to use an existing daemon to speed up builds.
 Unfortunately, this feature prevents interactive console applications such as JavaREPL from running properly.
 Therefore, Gradle should be started with the ``--no-daemon`` commmand line option when running the ``javarepl`` task.
+In addition to the daemon issue, Gradle's rich console can interfere with the JavaREPL's operations.
+Running the task with the ``--console plain`` option will disable the rich console to avoid these potential issues.
 The following is an example command line to properly execute the ``javarepl`` task:

 ```
-./gradlew javarepl --no-daemon
+./gradlew javarepl --no-daemon --console plain
 ```

 To reduce the overhead to typing this command line regularly, it is suggested that users add the following alias to their shell profile:

 ```
-alias grel='./gradlew javarepl --no-daemon'
+alias grel='./gradlew javarepl --no-daemon --console plain'
 ```

 With this alias, the ``grepl`` command will start a Java REPL using Gradle.